dart-targets/targets/README.md

 By default, the local server is hosted on port 7620 (fun fact: this number was reached by adding the ASCII codes of the letters in "targets" and multiplying by 10).
 You can customize it with `targets gui #`, where # is your preferred port.
 If using the default interface URL, the default port will automatically be changed in the page that launches by adding "?port=#" to the end.

 The source of the web interface is included in the pub package and on GitHub if you want to customize it.
 To have Targets launch your new version, use `targets gui # http://yourinterface.com`.
 You can put your custom in a shell script to allow your students to launch the interface with one click.

+### Sample Project: Enigma ###

+In addition to a few small templates hosted on the `dart-targets` GitHub, I'm currently developing a large sample project for Targets in which students build an Enigma machine simulator and then attempt to break the code.
+The project is hosted [here](https://github.com/dart-targets/enigma).
+Draft templates are currently available in Dart and Java.
+A Python version is under development.

 ### Installing ###